How to Start an Escape Room Business in 2026: 10-Step Guide

 Your first move is to analyze the local market.
-Use U.S. Census Bureau data to understand area demographics.
-Then, study competitor reviews on sites like TripAdvisor and Yelp to find underserved themes or difficulty levels that customers want.
+Use U.S. Census Bureau Business Formation Statistics to understand area demographics and population density.
+Then, study competitor reviews on TripAdvisor and Yelp to find underserved themes or difficulty levels that customers want.

 Estimate your startup costs